Solved: Spotify Playing Random Songs

 • Spotify will randomly start playing songs in seemingly no order and without specific triggers.

 • This usually happens when your playlist is too short, and Spotify wants to make you keep listening.
-Additionally, it can also be some random songs in the queue.
-It is also possible that your account is hacked.

 Clear Queue

 This is the fix with the highest chance of working; therefore, this is the one I have put right up here.
 Spotify sometimes glitches out and adds songs to the pre-existing queue, causing it to play random songs.
 There’s a straightforward way to fix this, which is by clearing the line itself.
-Here’s how to do this:

 1. Click on the queue icon.
 The PC is placed at the right corner at the bottom, while you can access it on the “Now Playing” window on the mobile.